openshift/openshift-origin-design/designs/administrator/future-openshift/runtimeclass-filtering/index.md

 ![Select RuntimeClass option](img/2-pods-columns-options-modal.png "Select RuntimeClass option")

-When apploed the RuntimeClass column will show either runC or kata on their respective pods.
-The sorting option on the runtime class should be alphabetical.
+When applied the RuntimeClass column will show either runC or kata on their respective pods.
+The sorting option on the runtimeClass should be alphabetical.